 A native San Franciscan, Brandon Jew spent his childhood grocery shopping in Chinatown with his grandmother.
 After high school, Jew undertook a series of kitchen jobs while completing his biology degree at the University of California, Irvine.

 Looking to explore his Chinese cultural roots, he next traveled to Shanghai to cook at the Museum of Modern Art for eight months.
 Back in the Bay Area,he applied his varied experiences at Pizetta 211, Bar Jules, Camino, and Adesso.
-In 2010, Jew signed on as opening chef of Bar Agricole, where he earned three stars from the San Francisco Chronicle.
+In 2010, Jew signed on as opening chef of Bar Agricole, where he earned 3 stars from San Francisco Chronicle.

-Jew has cooked at the MAD Symposium in Copenhagen and Gjelinas in Ghent with Mission Chinese’s Danny Bowien, has appeared on episodes of VICE Munchies and Mind of a Chef ,and received the 2016 Trailblazer Award from the Center for Asian American Media (CAAM).
-In 2016, Mr. Jiu’s earned a Michelin star.
+Jew has cooked at the MAD Symposium in Copenhagen and Gjelinas in Ghent with Mission Chinese’s Danny Bowien, has appeared on episodes of VICE Munchies and Mind of a Chef ,and received the 2016 “Trailblazer Award” from the Center for Asian American Media (CAAM), and most recently been awarded a Michelin star.